Henryk91/music-controller/README.md

 # House Party – Music Controller

 A Django + React app for hosting shared listening rooms that control a Spotify playback session.
 The host authenticates with Spotify; guests can join via a short room code, see the currently playing track, play/pause (if allowed), and vote to skip.
+A demo version can be found at https://music-controller.henryk.co.za

 ## Features
 - Room management (create, join, update settings, leave)